softwaresaved/international-survey/analysis/introduction.md

-RSEs are coming from the same disciplines and it looks like they also works for the same ones.
-When we asked them for which disciplines they work for, it is more or less the same results, *Computer sciences*, *Biology* and *Physics and Astronomy* are over represented.
+RSEs are coming from the same disciplines and it looks like they also work in the same ones.
+When we asked them for which disciplines they work, similar results come up, *Computer sciences*, *Biology* and *Physics and Astronomy* are over represented.

 |||